 Or even images of Yggdrasil, the huge ash tree at the very centre of the Viking cosmos.

-The tree has always provided artists, however, with far more than a mere landscape feature or background: the tree serves as a symbol, a sign, a personification, a message bearer, a challenge, a protector…the list goes on.
+The tree has always provided artists, however, with far more than a mere landscape feature or background: the tree serves as a symbol, a sign, a personification, a message bearer, a challenge, a protector, an inspiration…the list goes on.

 Botticelli’s orange trees, for example, perhaps offer a hint that the Medici family might have commissioned the painting.